Steve--W/XComponents/readme.md

 The supplied XComponents will be available in the ‘XComponents’ tab in the IDE.

-See XComponentsProjectNotes.txt for usage of XComponents in a Lazarus project.
+See docs/XComponentsProjectNotes.md for how to use XComponents in a Lazarus project.